 Clock Skew in seconds

-This is part of the jwt configuration and default is 60 seconds.
+This is part of the jwt configuration, and the default is 60 seconds.
 It means if the JWT token receives are expired already but still within 60 seconds from expires time, then it still considers valid as computer clocks might not be synced perfectly with network and processing latency.

 logJwtToken and logClientUserScope